Describe and interpret this arterial blood gas:

 HCO3 12.9 = primary metabolic acidosis

 Expected pCO2 = 1.5 x HCO3 + 8 (± 2)

 = 1.5 x 12.9 + 8

 Are there other clues to diagnosis?

-Therefore there is a high anion gap acidosis.
+Therefore there is an elevated anion gap and thus a high anion gap metabolic acidosis.

 Delta gap = (Anion gap – 12) ÷ (24 – HCO3)